 For refrigeration dryers:

-- Is the unit hitting target dew point?
+- Is the unit hitting the target dew point?

 - Is the Compressor outlet temperature low enough to allow the dryer to run optimally?